kevinrenskers/dotfiles/README.md

     $ poetry config virtualenvs.in-project true
     $ poetry config virtualenvs.prefer-active-python true

-These settings will make working with location Python versions via pyenv a lot easier, and make it a lot easiet to nuke the `.venv` folder within a project to reinstall your dependencies.
+These settings will make working with local Python versions via pyenv a lot easier, and make it a lot easier to nuke the `.venv` folder within a project to reinstall your dependencies.

 ### git up